athomasq/athomasq.github.io/essays/checks-and-balances.md

 ### Funnel Stats

-Here's what my funnel has looked like over the last 6 months:
+Here's what my funnel has looked like over the last 8 months:

 <img src="/assets/img/funnel-stats.jpg" class="image">

+87 deals seen
+39 initial calls
+14 deep dives
+7 yes (GEKRAPT)

+? arima paysail tripleplay

-These 3 investments join the 7 investments I made in the preceding 2 years, giving me a portfolio of 10 companies (so far).
+These 7 investments join the 8 investments I made in the preceding 2 years, giving me a portfolio of 15 companies (so far).

 Unfortunately, I didn't track my funnel prior to this spring, so I don't know how this has evolved over time.